danrahn/MarkerEditorForPlex/README.md

 ---|---|---
 `autoOpen` | Whether to automatically open the server in the browser on launch. | `true` or `false` `extendedMarkerStats` | Whether to gather all markers in the database to compile per library/show/season marker data.
 Potentially compute and memory expensive for very large libraries, as it keeps a record for every episode/marker in the database. | `true` or `false`
-`backupActions` | Writes all marker actions to a separate database.
-The eventual goal is to allow restoring/purging previous edits, but it isn't currently hooked up to anything. | `true` or `false`
+`backupActions` | Writes all marker actions to a separate database to allow for restoring previous edits that Plex destroyed. | `true` or `false`
 `previewThumbnails` | Controls preview thumbnail retrieval | [Preview Thumbnails Settings](#preview-thumbnails-settings)

 #### Preview Thumbnails Settings